General eligibility criteria for all nominations

 This award recognises the achievements of an outstanding and innovative teacher who instils knowledge and a lifelong love of language and culture in students.

-Nominee must be a past or current professional community language teacher.
+Nominees must be a past or current professional community language teacher.

 -